 It is recognized that specific technologies may use alternative approaches.
 If a design other than a water-cooled reactor is to be considered for licensing in Canada, the design is subject to the safety objectives, high-level safety concepts and safety management requirements associated with this regulatory document.
-However, the CNSC's review of such a design will be undertaken on a case-by-case basis.
+However, the CNSC will review such designs on a case-by-case basis.